pyxtal.molecule module

 get_torsion_angles(xyz=None, torsionlist=None)[source]

-get the torsion angles
+Get the torsion angles for the molecule.

 list_molecules()[source]